Photonsters/PhotonFileEditor/README.md

    * from your file explorer run PhotonEditor.py
    * go to the commandline and go to the directory where you extracted the zip file and type "phyton PhotonEditor.py"

-In the near future (approaching version 1.0), I will make windows executables and a linux package available.
+In the near future (approaching version 1.0), I will make windows executables and a linux package available..

 ## How to help with the development
 Since I myself do not (yet) have my own Anycubic Photon, there are a few things you could do to help me out with developing this program further: